-Furthermore, the Company has also agreed, during a period of 180 days from the first day of trading on Nasdaq First Premier North Growth Market, not to (i) issue, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of (each a "Transfer") (or publicly announce such action), directly or indirectly, any Shares or any securities convertible into or exercisable or exchangeable for Shares, (ii) enter into any swap or other arrangement that transfers to another person, in whole or in part, any of the economic consequences of ownership of the Shares, whether any such transaction described in item (i) or (ii) above is to be settled by delivery of Shares or such other securities, in cash or otherwise; or (iii) submit to its shareholders a proposal to effect any of the foregoing, save for the Transfer of share based instruments in connection with the terms of the Company's incentive programmes established in connection with the Offering or the issue or sale of Offer Shares pursuant to the Offering.
-The Company may however acquire treasury shares (own shares) for an amount of up to DKK 500,000 in the free market during the course of the lock-up period of 180 days from the first day of trading on Nasdaq First Premier North Growth Market.
+Furthermore, the Company has also agreed, until 180 days after the first day of trading on Nasdaq First Premier North Growth Market, not to (i) issue, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of (each a "Transfer") (or publicly announce such action), directly or indirectly, any Shares or any securities convertible into or exercisable or exchangeable for Shares, (ii) enter into any swap or other arrangement that transfers to another person, in whole or in part, any of the economic consequences of ownership of the Shares, whether any such transaction described in item (i) or (ii) above is to be settled by delivery of Shares or such other securities, in cash or otherwise; or (iii) submit to its shareholders a proposal to effect any of the foregoing, save for the Transfer of share based instruments in connection with the terms of the Company's incentive programmes established in connection with the Offering or the issue or sale of Offer Shares pursuant to the Offering.
+The Company may however acquire treasury shares (own shares) for an amount of up to DKK 500,000 in the free market during the course of the lock-up period until180 days after first day of trading on Nasdaq First Premier North Growth Market.